-What is the impact of life transitions within the context of overall lifespan development and why is so disruptive at times?
-The traditional life cycle of human beings includes infancy, childhood, adolescence, adulthood and aging; transition periods between different cycles is often downplayed or ignored by those with authority.
-Transition needs are different for the veteran coming home from war than it would be for a college graduate entering the workforce, for instance.
-For people with disabilities and other marginalized populations, transition periods become critical spaces where stress and fear of the unknown meet underfunded support networks, policy gaps and legislative listlessness.
+What is the impact of life transitions within the context of overall lifespan development and why are these events so disruptive at times?
+The traditional life cycle of human beings includes infancy, childhood, adolescence, adulthood and aging, but passage through these straits of change are often downplayed or ignored by those with authority.
+While the circumstances of transitions vary wildly across the demographic spectrum, transition periods can be especially difficult for people with disabilities and for marginalized populations, who are forced by circumstances to confront stress and fear of the unknown in isolation while also coping with underfunded support networks, policy gaps and legislative listlessness.

 For more information about this topic area, please contact the Conference Team at email@example.com.
 For general information on the conference, please contact Charmaine Crockett at firstname.lastname@example.org, (808) 956-7539.